justplainstuff/plainstack/web/documentation/4-request-handling.md

 # Request Handling

 In plainweb, a handler is a function that processes an incoming request and returns a response.
-This document outlines the various ways to handle requests and generate responses.

 ## Response Types